 Kristen De San Miguel

-- Submit an expression of interest before Wednesday, 31 August 2016 explaining their interest in ageing and why they think they would benefit from attending the conference.
+- Submit an expression of interest before the 14th of April 2017 outlining their interest in ageing and why they would benefit from attending the conference (maximum 300 words).

-- Attend any ASTI/student workshops at the conference representing the WA Division of the AAG.
+- Attend any student workshops at the conference representing the WA division of the AAG.

-- Present a short report on their experience at the conference at a WA Committee meeting (can be by videoconference).
+- Present a short report on their experience at the conference at a WA AAG committee meeting.

 Chair, AAG WA Division